 Most IRAs do not have a minimum opening deposit, but there might be purchase requirements on some investments and a mandatory annual contribution.

 Your contributions to a traditional IRA may be fully tax-deductible depending on your financial situation, but your withdrawals are taxed as income.
 You can withdraw money from your IRA once you’re 59 ½ without the 10% early withdrawal penalty with a few exceptions.
 You’re also required to make a minimum annual withdrawal once you’re 70 ½.

 Traditional and Roth IRAs are similar, but there are a few key differences.

-One of the biggest distinctions is your contributions to a Roth IRA are taxed, meaning you pay taxes now instead of later.
-It’s totes tax-free on the back end, though.
+The biggest distinction: Your contributions to a Roth IRA are made with after-tax money, meaning the withdrawals are totes tax-free on the back end.
 Woo!

-Roth IRAs do have income limits.
-As of 2019, individuals who make more than $137,000 per year or married couples who make more than $203,000 a year cannot contribute.
+Roth IRAs have income limits.
+Individuals who make more than $137,000 per year or married couples who make more than $203,000 a year cannot contribute.

 Like a traditional IRA, maximum annual contributions for a Roth IRA are capped at $6,000 — or $7,000 once you’re 50 or older.

 You can withdraw the money you contribute before age 59 ½ without penalty since you already paid taxes on it, but there’s a 10% penalty on the earnings if you withdraw those before 59 ½.
 You can skip the early withdrawal penalty if it’s for college, medical bills or first-time home purchases.

 Unlike a traditional IRA, a Roth IRA has no mandatory distribution requirement, which means you will not be forced to take withdrawals at 70 ½.